zhengshuai1001/JiKouCompany/README.md

 Beware the barrenness of a busy life.

 A goal is not always meant to be reached, it often serves simply as something to aim at.

+Failure is simply the opportunity to begin again, this time more intelligently.